-The intent follows our strategic focus, the "continual pursuit of excellence".
-Our enabling environments and positive relationships support the needs of the unique child to meet and exceed the early learning goals and is ambitious for all children.
+It is our intent that our enabling environments and positive relationships support the needs of the unique child to meet and exceed the early learning goals.
 Our broad and balanced EYFS curriculum allows children to gain skills, knowledge and understanding as they start out on their educational journey and begin to build a love for learning.